-- 1 The location of the Sybase installation directory as defined by the SYBASE environment variable. - 2 A locale name.
-Open Client uses the values of the following POSIX environment variables as locale names: - LC ALL - LANG, if LC_ALL is not defined
+- (Not applicable to DB-Library) The location of the Sybase installation directory as defined by the SYBASE environment variable. - 2 (Not applicable to DB-Library) A locale name.
+Open Client uses the values of the following POSIX environment variables as locale names: - LC ALL

+LANG, if LC ALL is not defined